-How to Send Offline Conversions from HubSpot to Facebook Ads: A Complete Guide for B2B SaaS
+# How to Send HubSpot Offline Conversions to Facebook Ads

 In the world of B2B SaaS marketing, tracking conversions is only half the battle.
 The real challenge lies in understanding which leads actually convert into paying customers and feeding that intelligence back to your advertising platforms.
 This is where offline conversion tracking between HubSpot and Facebook Ads becomes a game-changer.